cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

 `Vec3` is the vector class in Cocos Creator, the name is short for `Vector3`, which has 3 components, x,y,z. all vector operations are placed in `Vec3` class.
-Such as `Vec3.add`, `Vec3.substrct` etc.
+Such as `Vec3.add`, `Vec3.subtract` etc.

-In Cocos Creator, 2D games also use `Vec3` as the property type for poistion, scale and rotation.
+In Cocos Creator, 2D games also use `Vec3` as the property type for position, scale and rotation.
 Just ignore the irrelevant components, e.g. the z component in position.

 Next, let's calculate the movement of the player while jumping.